ModhiAlhrbi/Feather/README.md

 User Stories :

-user must register in the application using the full name, mobile phone number and password.
+- As a user, you must register in the application using your full name, mobile phone number and password.

-User can add important information to the profile such as mobile phone number and address.
+- As a user I can add necessary information to the profile such as mobile phone number and address.

-user can choose the type of service required according to the available dates and add it to the list of requests.
+- As a user, you must choose the type of service required according to the available dates and add it to the list of requests.